 Using Google Translate, I’ve got the wording, which was close to “Thank you for using Apple Service Centre for your recent MacBook Pro repair.
 We would like to know how satisfied you are…”.
 After clicking on the link provided I landed on a website with 1 question “Was the repair executed by #Name of Service Provider#?
-Quick Google search revealed location of service center (which was in the same city where my mac was stolen).
+Quick Google search revealed location of service centre (which was in the same city where my mac was stolen).

-Call to service center about stolen mac
+Call to service centre about stolen mac

-Without delay I’ve called the service center and quickly got hold of its supervisor.
+Without delay I’ve called the service centre and quickly got hold of its supervisor.
 After I have dictated my mac’s serial number, I was told “Yes Mr. XXX(XXX = not my name), the mac was repaired and returned last week”.
 I explained the situation as it is (stolen mac, I have a proof of purchase with my name and serial number on it).
 The supervisor explained that they couldn’t disclose any information about the person who brought in the machine to me, I would have to go through Apple or local police.
-However I was able to confirm that they have a record of the person, who brought stolen mac into service.
+However, I was able to confirm that they have a record of the person, who brought stolen mac into service.

 Call with Apple – how to resolve situation on stolen mac